jbinkley60/MezzmoKodiPlugin/README.txt

+2.2.2.0 9/2/2025

+- Updated support for Kodi Piers 22 alpha 1 MyVideos137 database file
+- Fixed error message when viewing multiple Kodi trailers with newer versions of Python now included in the Kodi Piers 22 Windows builds.

 2.2.1.9 8/21/2025

-- Improve compatibility with Kodi 22 Piers movie version feature which was causing movies synchronized from Mezzmo to not properly display in Kodi native mode.
+- Improved compatibility with Kodi 22 Piers movie version feature which was causing movies synchronized from Mezzmo to not properly display in Kodi native mode.

 2.2.1.8 7/9/2025